kc0buk/postcard-from-mars/README.md

 * Display the sol and earth date when the image was taken
 * Show all available images for a search in a grid and allow users to select which images are displayed
 * Refactor the random image function to eliminate the possibility of duplicate image choices until all images have been shown
+* Handle the case where there is only one recent image returned from the API and send another request to fetch additional images
 * Reframe the entire application to look as though the images are being displayed in an old style black and white TV (suggestion from a friend)